Student Tours

 Student Programs at the MSV

 The Museum of the Shenandoah Valley offers unique opportunities for student, scout, and homeschool groups of all ages.
 Discussion-based tours can focus on Art, History, the Gardens, or have a mix of all three.
-In addition to gallery and garden tours, your field trip to the MSV can include one of our programs (listed below) with age-appropriate hands-on activities.
+In addition to gallery and garden tours, your field trip to the MSV can include one of our programs with age-appropriate hands-on activities.
 For groups unable to visit the MSV, we also offer outreach programs, interactive virtual tours, and online resources.

 Our galleries and offerings are always changing.
 The Shenandoah Valley Gallery focuses on the history of the valley and the people and cultures which shaped it.
 A variety of traveling art exhibitions and pieces from the MSV collections rotate through the Changing Exhibitions and Founders Galleries.